coryburt/coryburt.github.io/_posts/2017-10-23-The-Fable-of-the-Gullible-Gulls.md

 If there is a strain of truth in the events the fable depicts, it is almost certain that the traditional "Socialism Explanation" assigned to the story is a deliberate misinterpretation that dodges the actual truth -- and unfairly maligns the poor seagull.&nbsp;
-It may well be true that the dole is a degrading and corrupting influence on some human beings, but to impute such an ugly moral deficiency to the poor seagull is just mean-spirited.&nbsp;
+It may well be true that the dole is a degrading and corrupting influence on some human beings, but to impute such an ugly moral deficiency to the poor seagull is just mean-spirited.&nbsp; Moreover, it is absurd to think that "the welfare state" has some "supernatural corrupting power" that befouls any living thing it touches, (again, no pun intended).&nbsp;
 I am certainly not suggesting that thrift and self-reliance are not preferrable to sloth and a sense of entitlement.&nbsp;
 But, using Cold War anti-Communist propaganda to make that point is so far wrong that it insults both humans and seagulls.&nbsp;